 CNHP Brings Drexel University’s Memorial Day Primer to Center City

-May 24, 2013 — The College of Nursing and Health Professions hosted the Memorial Day Primer on May 21, Drexel’s NAME, welcomed attendees to the event with his bagpipes.
+The College of Nursing and Health Professions hosted the Memorial Day Primer on May 21, Drexel’s NAME, welcomed attendees to the event with his bagpipes.
 And Paul Nolan, Director of Music Therapy Programs, and his students welcomed guests into the Geary A Auditorium of the New College Building with their musical tribute: Ashokan Farewell by Jay Unger.
 After the presentation of the colors by Army ROTC Cadets from Task Force Dragon, Dr. Bobbie Posmontier, Assistant Professor of Graduate Nursing, sang the National Anthem.
-Dr. Leland “Rocky” Rockstraw then gave a short speech about the difference between civilian and military participation in the Pledge of Allegiance.
+Leland “Rocky” Rockstraw, PhD, then gave a short speech about the difference between civilian and military participation in the Pledge of Allegiance.

 The program also included an invocation by Drexel Veterans Task Force member Patience Ajoff-Foster, a welcome speech by Lieutenant Colonel Richard Zygadlo of the U.S. Army, and the presentation of the Chuck E. Sabin, Sr. Award to Katherine Grous, Class of 2013.
 Next, Christopher Diaz, U.S. Navy and Vice President of the Drexel Veterans Association, showed a tribute video honoring military medics and gave a talk titled “Remembering Our Fallen: Reflections from a Veteran Sailor” about P.O.
 Brian Lundy, who died on patrol in Afghanistan on September 9, 2011.